 Write down the location of where you found the species before you forget.
 We really want longitudinal and latitudinal coordinates.
-However, if - like most people - you do not have the coordinates, look for landmarks or other things that can help us distinguish exactly where you found the organisms.
-For example - “within 2 yards of the public beach boat access on Green Lake”.
+However, if (like most people) you do not have the coordinates, look for landmarks or other things that can help us distinguish exactly where you found the organism.
+For example: "within 2 yards of the public beach boat access on Green Lake".

 Take a sample (leaf, shell, etc) and/or a picture of the organisms.
 This will help us confirm your identification.